Shaina-Sarika/Ginger-Up/README.md

 1. **Interactive User-friendly Interface:** Our website is designed to provide a seamless user experience.
 The intuitive interface allows you to navigate through various recipes and find what you desire quickly.

-2. **User Sign-up and Login:** Sign up with your email and password to create an account and log in to Foodie Delights.
-This will enable you to save your favorite recipes, keep track of your cooking journey, and engage with other food enthusiasts.
+2. **User Sign-up** Sign up with your username, email, phone number and password to create an account and log in to Foodie Delights.
+This will enable you to receive updates on new recipes and weekly newslates on delightful recipes.

 3. **API for Recipe Search:** Our powerful API allows you to search for recipes based on different criteria:
    - **Ingredient:** Find recipes that include your favorite ingredient.